There is a future where the milk you love will come without the cow.

 dairy industry now.
 We are able to create these delicious, bioavailable protein sources, all without the need for cows.

 But… why?
 Can’t we just replace dairy with plant-based proteins?

-Precision fermentation produces 84 per cent less greenhouse gas emissions and requires 98 per cent less water to make compared to conventional dairy products
+(FACT): Precision fermentation produces 84 per cent less greenhouse gas emissions and requires 98 per cent less water to make compared to conventional dairy products1.

 All G Foods is going to make the dairy of the future